 L.A.
 Rapper Bricc Baby Awaits Sentencing After Guilty Plea In Federal Firearm Case

 Court filings reveal that Mitchell faces a significant sentence due to his extensive record.
-Probation officials placed him in Criminal History Category VI which is the highest tier under federal guidelines.
-With an offense level of twenty three the advisory range runs from ninety two to one hundred fifteen months in prison.
+Probation officials placed him in Criminal History Category VI, which is the highest tier under federal guidelines.
+With an offense level of 20, the advisory range is 92 to 115 months in prison.

-Prosecutors are requesting ninety two months emphasizing that the recommendation reflects both the seriousness of the charge and the long pattern of convictions documented in Mitchell’s background.
-Sentencing is scheduled for December nineteen.
+Prosecutors are requesting 92 months, emphasizing that the recommendation reflects both the seriousness of the charge and the long pattern of convictions documented in Mitchell’s background.
+Sentencing is scheduled for December 19.